Hoot (novel): Publication history

 Carl Hiaasen started writing children's books when he realized that the other novels that he had written were too adult for his nieces and nephews.
 In writing his first young adult novel, Hiaasen faced some challenges: "The biggest challenge was trying not to subconsciously 'write down' for young readers."
 Hiaasen said, "When I was creating the character in Hoot, I'm sure I stole liberally from my pre-adolescence."

 Themes

 The themes in the novel are friendship, teamwork, growing up, corruption, parental love, kinship, environmentalism and integrity.
 The character goes through different adventures to get here.

 Critical reception

-Horn Book Magazine Reviews said, “Hoot is quintessential Hiaasen … peopled with original and wacky characters… Not consistently a hoot, but worthy of a holler.
+The Horn Book Magazine reviews read, “Hoot is quintessential Hiaasen … peopled with original and wacky characters… Not consistently a hoot, but worthy of a holler.
 Hiaasen's first YA book succeeds as a humorous diversion.”
 Publishers Weekly claims that "With a Florida setting and pro-environment, anti-development message, Hiaasen returns to familiar turf for his first novel for young readers… Several suspenseful scenes, along with dollops of humor, help make this quite a hoot indeed."